 Greg, what do you see from a legal side?

-Well, I think James Cummy was very fortunate he was not charged with several violations of 18 USC 641.
+He was not charged with several violations of 18 USC 641.

-That's clearly what the inspector general found.
+That's clearly what the Inspector General found.

-That's 18 USC 641.
+So that's 18 USC 641.

 That's right.